 In colder regions, start indoors then transplant outside when the weather warms up.
 Protect from cold spells.

-- Turmeric is grown by rhizomes, not seeds.
-You can buy turmeric rhizomes online or you can plant what you find for sale at the grocery store.
+- You can buy rhizomes online or you can plant what you find for sale at the grocery store.

-- Grow in the ground: When planting in the ground, make sure it is well draining soil without any rocks or tree roots that will prevent the rhizomes from spreading.
+- Grow in the ground: Plant in well-draining, loose soil without any rocks or tree roots that will prevent the rhizomes from spreading.

-- We plant it right when the weather starts warming up for winter, usually in February, and begin harvesting it at the end of the year – it mkaes good Christmas presents.
+- Plant when the weather starts warming up, usually in February, and begin harvestingat the end of the year.
+They make good Christmas presents.

 when to harvest turmeric

 It takes a few weeks after planting for the leaves to sprout.
 After about 8-10 months, the leaves turn yellow and start to die back, then it is time to harvest.

 I cut the brown leaves up into smaller pieces, and throw back on the soil to serve as mulch.